Field Mag may receive a minor kickback from purchases made via affiliate links.

 Read on for our top picks for the best SLR and rangefinder cameras for 35mm and 120 film photography.

 Some (i.e. me) would compare the Canon AE-1 to the Toyota Tacoma—a workhorse of a 35mm camera that takes excellent photos and due to mass production is quite affordable and easily serviced, even today.
 Since its inception in 1976, the AE-1 has played a huge role in the history of photography and remains an archetype of film cameras worldwide.

-The AE-1 is one of the more simple and best 35mm film cameras out there, offering only the bare necessities in terms of settings and controls and capability of working with a vast assortment of Canon lenses.
+The AE-1 is one of the more simple and best 35mm film SLR cameras out there, offering only the bare necessities in terms of settings and controls and capability of working with a vast assortment of interchangeable lenses from Canon.
 The AE-1 Program was introduced five years after it's namesake predecessor, introducing, among other notable upgrades, electronic auto exposure “Program” setting which allows you to simply worry about focusing while the camera does the rest.
 There is also a Shutter Priority mode setting and on both, of course, you can manually adjust exposure if desired.

 Been shooting film for years?
 The AE-1 is a capable and dependable rig.
 Buying your first film camera?
 Once again, the AE-1 is an affordable and quality 35mm camera that will help you learn the basics and evolve as a film photographer.

 The Canon AE-1 is nearly as relevant now as it was back then, so it’s easy to see why it has been around forever and will likely continue to be.

 Example Photo Essay made with Canon AE-1: Backpacking Mount Assiniboine Provincial Park by Zach Bergamin

 Average Canon AE-1 Price on eBay (2023): $250